intel/QAT_Engine/README.md

 --enable-qat_contig_mem/--disable-qat_contig_mem
-    Enable/Disable compiling against the qat_contig_mem driver supplied within QAT Engine when using the Intel(R) QAT Driver HW Version 1.6.
-It can also be used instead of the USDM component distributed with the Intel(R) QAT Driver HW Version 1.7 (disabled by default).
+    Enable/Disable compiling against the qat_contig_mem driver supplied within QAT Engine instead of the USDM component distributed with the Intel(R) QAT Driver HW Version 1.7 (disabled by default).

 --with-usdm_dir=/path/to/usdm/directory
     Specify the path to the location of the USDM component.
     The default if not specified is to use the path specified by --with-qat_dir with '/quickassist/utilities/libusdm_drv' appended.
-You only only need to specify this parameter if using the USDM component, and if the path to it is different from the default.
+You only need to specify this parameter if using the USDM component, and if the path to it is different from the default.